golololologol/LLM_info_lookup/README.md

 ## Features

-- Fetches model information including vocabulary, prompt format, and SHA checksum of the tokenizer.
+- Retrieves and displays model vocab information including special tokens.
-- Saves model query history to avoid repetitive lookups.
+- Shows vocabulary family for a range of known tokenizer SHA signatures.
+- Provides functionality to use local cache for faster access.
+- Customizable model retrieval using branches.

 ## Installation